jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/RANKING.md

 ### (*6) ranking:playerDisplay:maximumReachedScore

-If active, showa the highest score that the player has reached during the game.
+If active, shows the highest score that the player has reached during the game.

 **Properties**: